AddyKhan257/git-practice/README.md

+This Repository I
-This Repository is For The git Commands That I  Added all The git Commands in this repo  that I Ever Been Learned
+s For The git Commands That I  Added all The git Commands in this repo  that I Ever Been Learned